You are here

 # non-SOP condition

 Clinical onset will typically coincide with date of diagnosis or date of provisional diagnosis (subsequently confirmed) based on clinical examination.
+The condition typically presents in older men and is rare below the age of 50.
 The presence of prior urinary symptoms will generally not provide a basis for establishing a clinical onset, as a range of other conditions could be responsible.
 Prostatic-specific antigen level is not a reliable indicator of prostate cancer - an elevated level in most cases does not provide a basis for establishing a clinical onset.

 Prostate cancer has a very variable course and prognosis.
 Establishing whether worsening beyond the normal course of the disease has occurred will generally require expert medical opinion.